 Pros and Cons of Short Sales

-Each year, millions of Americans find themselves in situations that make it difficult for them to keep up with their mortgage.
-Financial issues stemming from a sudden death of a loved one, prolonged unemployment, and other issues can leave a homeowner overwhelmed without many options.
+Each year, millions of Americans struggle to keep up with their mortgage.
+Financial issues from the sudden death of a loved one, prolonged unemployment, and other issues can leave a homeowner overwhelmed without many options.
 This is around the time when homeowners start considering a short sale.

 A short sale allows a homeowner to sell their home for less than they owe on their overall mortgage.
 If approved, a homeowner can reduce their financial burden by getting rid of the home.
-While a short sale can be a great solution for most people, it should be noted that it’s not always the right solution for everyone.
+With the help of a real estate attorney, a short sale can be a great solution for most people, it’s not always the right solution for everyone.

 A person’s credit can be strongly affected by a foreclosure.
 It’s a mark of unpaid debt that could remain on your credit report for well over 7 years.
 With a short sale, your credit may still be affected, but it may not be as harmful as a foreclosure.

 Depending on location and various real estate factors, short sales are often in a league of their own.
 By undercutting other homes in the area and simply offering the home at a lower price, short sales often sell quickly, barring any bank delays.
 In fact, short sales are often a dedicated target for investors, house “flippers”, and first-time homebuyers.

 Cons of Short Sales

 When a house is listed for sale in the traditional way, everything from the price to the offers is on your terms.
 But when the house is being sold in a short sale, the bank is directly involved.
 The bank ultimately decides if a short sale is valid depending on the offers received; they even have the power of negotiation.

 Perhaps not as badly as a foreclosure, however, a short sale is still classified as a debt that wasn’t completely paid.